Meuleuh/Free-to-use-3D-Model-gallery/README.md

 If you see a blender file without picture, it means that the picture is still being rendered *thanks to the sheep it community, they will be avaible faster*

 You can also simply request some colors variation on some pictures I post here.
 I won't deny a lot of request, but especially not those *exception made if you ask that from a 3D model I lost the blender file linked to it or some commercial ones where I usually never gives the Blender file but only pictures from different point of view*!
+Those will appears as color variation on the Wiki and will only be accessible from the base form page.